 So Is It Worth It?

-The short answer is yes.
-Adopting a senior dog can be life changing and fulfilling.
+The short answer is yes, it’s worth adopting an older pup.
+Adopting a senior dog can be life-changing and fulfilling.
 Old dogs are beautiful and gratifying pets like no others.

 Sadly, there’s a high euthanasia rate for senior pups, as they are mostly overlooked when a family wants to adopt at a shelter.
 Considering adopting a senior dog can be a great decision, and you also might literally be saving a life.

 You will definitely feel a lot of love and devotion if you adopt a senior dog.
-They are reliable pooches who just need a loving home.
+They’re reliable pooches who just need loving homes.
 And yes, their time on earth might not be as long as you want it to be, but life is short for us all.
 These older pups will definitely remind us to make the best of our time here.

 What do you think about adopting a senior dog?
-Are you considering adopting a sweet senior?
+Are you considering bringing home a sweet senior?
 Let us know in the comments below!